Fabien Roy: Social Credit activist

 From 1962 to 1968, he was president of the Dorchester riding federal Ralliement créditiste association, and regional organizer for the party in the 1962, 1963, 1965 and 1968 federal elections.

 From 1964 to 1965, he was provincial vice-president of the party.

 Member of the legislature

-He was elected to the Quebec National Assembly for Beauce riding in 1970, and held the post of chief whip of the Ralliement créditiste du Québec caucus from 1970 to 1972.
+Roy was elected to the Quebec National Assembly for Beauce riding in 1970, and held the post of chief whip of the Ralliement créditiste du Québec caucus from 1970 to 1972.

-He was parliamentary leader of the party from 1972 to 1975, and lost a bid to become leader at a February 1973 leadership convention.
+From 1972 to 1975, he was parliamentary leader of the party, and lost a bid to become leader at a February 1973 leadership convention.
 In the 1973 provincial election, he was returned to the National Assembly for the riding of Beauce-Sud.

-He was president of the party from 1973–1974, but was expelled on November 3, 1975.
+Roy was president of the party from 1973 to 1974, but was expelled on November 3, 1975.
 He founded the Parti national populaire with former Liberal cabinet minister Jérôme Choquette on December 14, 1975, and was re-elected in the 1976 provincial election as the only PNP Member of the National Assembly.